binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 Other social share buttons are often using external scripts which are increasing loading times.
 MashShare is using NO external script dependencies.
 All code is loaded directly from your website and <strong>MashShare ensures your and your visitor's privacy!</strong>  <br />

-* <strong>New: </strong> Most Shared Posts Widget
+* <strong>New: </strong> Most Social Shared Posts Widget
-* <strong>New: </strong> Async share count aggregation for Share Buttons share count
+* <strong>New: </strong> Async social share count aggregation for Share Buttons
-* <strong>New: </strong> Dashboard for total share buttons share count on posts screen
+* <strong>New: </strong> Dashboard for total share buttons social share count on posts screen
-* <strong>New: </strong> Short URL integration for share buttons
+* <strong>New: </strong> Short URL integration for social share buttons
 * <strong>New: </strong> Support for Accelerated Mobile Pages (AMP) when using the [official WordPress AMP plugin](https://wordpress.org/plugins/amp/)

 <strong>Installation</strong>
 [youtube https://www.youtube.com/watch?v=vRSE-pQJTBQ]

-It gives you per default a large total share button counter beside three large  prominent Share Buttons for your Twitter tweets, Facebook share, and the option to place a prominent subscribe button for your news feed and mailing list.
+It gives you per default a large total social share button counter beside three large  prominent social share buttons for your Twitter tweets, Facebook social share, and the option to place a prominent subscribe button for your news feed and mailing list.
 These services are free per default including great support.
 There is no need to create an account! <br />

 We also offer free Add-Ons for specifying social sharing image, title, description, and Twitter hashtags and think this is satisfying for most website owners who need a free and effective working social sharing solution.<br />

-If you need share buttons fore Whatsapp, Pinterest, Mail,<br />
+If you need social share buttons fore Whatsapp, Pinterest, Mail,<br />
 Print, Linkedin, Odnoklassniki, etc., you get them on the Add-On Marketplace.<br />

-MashShare can also be used in conjunction with other third-party share buttons vendors!
+MashShare can also be used in conjunction with other third-party social share buttons vendors!

 Free and paid Add-Ons available for:

 - More Social Share Buttons<br />
 - YouTube Video Share Popup<br />
-- Share Button Responsive<br />
+- Social Share Button Responsive<br />
-- Sticky Share bar<br />
+- Sticky social share bar<br />
 - Social Sharing Optimization<br />
 - Google Analytics<br />
 - and more...<br />